-However, under Alternative 3, the states and NMFS would have the additional burden of regularly reviewing CEPs.
-States would need to submit their CEPs every one or two years for review.
-Option 3a would only involve review by NMFS, whereas Option 3b would also require the creational of a technical review committee.
-The review burden for NMFS would be the same for both options, but the burden on the Council to establish, maintain, and convene the technical review committee would be greater with Option 3b.
+Under Alternative 3, the state and NMFS would have the additional burden of regularly reviewing CEPs.
+The state would need to submit a CEP every 1 or 2 years for review.
+Option 3a would only involve review by NMFS, whereas Option 3b would also require the creation of a technical review committee.
+The review burden for NMFS would be the same for both options, but the burden on the state to convene the technical review committee would be greater with Option 3b.